-With any transaction you should be aware of tax implications for both you and your parents.
-There may be Inheritance Tax (IHT) and Capital Gains Tax to take into consideration, together with Stamp Duty Land Tax.
-You should also be aware that if you are purchasing your parents' property and the consideration is over the current Stamp Duty Land Tax threshold, and the property is not going to be your main residence, you will pay the increased Stamp Duty Land Tax as the property will be classed as an investment/second home.
+When buying property from family members, you should be aware of the tax implications for both of you.
+There may be Inheritance Tax and Capital Gains Tax to take into consideration, together with Stamp Duty Land Tax.
+You should also bear in mind that if the property is not going to be your main residence you could be liable for increased Stamp Duty Land Tax, as the property will be classed as an investment/second home.

-From your parents' perspective, this is a risky move as you will hold all the cards financially.
-If you and your parents fall out, you could evict them from their property because you are the legal owner.
-On top of that, if you were married and subsequently divorce, the property could be treated as part of your assets and potentially shared with your ex-spouse.
+This is particularly risky if they intend to continue living in the property.
+If you and your parents fall out you could evict them from their property because you are the legal owner.
+On top of that, if you get married and subsequently divorce, the property could be treated as part of your assets and potentially shared with your ex-spouse.

 Your parents may also be accused of Deliberate Deprivation of Assets if they gift you their home.
 Some people have done this to avoid paying for the cost of their care as they grow older.
 A Local Authority can, by law, transfer the property back into your parents' names if they decide the transfer has happened to avoid care home fees.
 The value of the property will then be included when deciding whether funding for care is given.

 The final concern is if you die before your parents do.
 If this happens and they are living in the property, the house will pass to whoever you left it to in your will (or whoever's entitled to it under inheritance laws) and they will have to move out.
 If you do go ahead with buying the house, you should consider making or updating your will to reduce the risk of your parents' home ending up in the wrong hands.

 So, the risks for your parents are very real.
 Their solicitor should fully advise them of the risks and implications of transferring their property to ensure they fully understand their position.

 Process of purchasing your parents house under market value